m e n u

 They looked at each other wide-eyed.

-"Let's go to Max, guys!" trumpeted Peter, before quickly adding: "And Dani of course."
+"Off to Max, guys!" trumpeted Peter, before quickly adding: "And Dani of course."

 "Who else has a computer?"
 Peter quickly threw in the pause of embarrassment.